French unions call for air transport strike Monday

-The main pilots' union and Air France's (AIRF.PA) top unions asked all staff on Friday to stage a walkout from February 6-9.
+The main pilots' union and Air France's top unions asked all staff on Friday to stage a walkout from Feb.
+6-9.

 Air France said on its website it would be forced to reduce its flights if the strike took place and did not exclude further last-minute cancellations and delays.